SeunA88/Analysis_of_Sales_Data_of_Company_QT/README.md

 4. Total number of sales recorded
 5. The highest Profit generated
 6. Create a column named ‘Sales Range’, return ‘High Sales’ if the Sales value is above average, otherwise, return ‘Low Sales’.
+7. 7.
+The average revenue generated from each sale of ‘Paseo’
+8. The number of sales made in the Government and Midmarket segment
+9. The total revenue generated from the sales of ‘Montana’ in Canada
+10. In which Country, Segment and Month was the highest unit of goods sold?
+11. What is the total profit made in December?

 ## Result of Analysis
 -	The total Revenue and Profit generated.